 The Thong Sala Night Market, also known as Pantip Market on Google Maps, is located in Thong Sala in front of the Thong Sala Pier.
-The food market opens early in the evening and is a collection of about 30 different mobile food stalls each selling a different variety of Thai food.
+The food market opens early in the evening and offers a lot of different Thai street food and stalls selling juices and treats.
+But once a week the Saturday Night food market takes place in Thong Sala, Koh Phangan.
+This walking street is a must visit when you’re in Koh Phangan.
+Read in this blogpost everything you need to know about the Thong Sala Night Market and the other food markets on Koh Phangan!

 How to get to Thong Sala Night Market Koh Phangan

-Located directly in front of the Thong Sala Pier on the West coast of the island you will find the market.
+Located directly in front of the Thong Sala Pier on the West coast of the island you will find the Thong Sala Night market.
 You can park your scooter along the road, there is enough space and there is no parking fee.

 Opening times Thong Sala Night Market

-The food market opens daily from 4PM until 11PM.
+The Thong Sala Night Market opens daily from 4PM until 11PM.

 What to expect at Thong Sala Night Market

 The meals are presented on disposable plates which shows they want to contribute to a sustainable market.
-There are some stalls with benches or seats, but not all stalls provide them.
-So be prepared to stand while eating you delicious Thai meal!
+There are some stalls with benches or seats, but mostly these are for customers that bought food there.

 Overall the Thong Sala Food Market is a great place to meet, chat and laugh with Koh Phangan residences and other backpackers.
 Lots of people come out for the Thong Sala Food Market.
 So if you want to see some smiley Thai local people while filling your belly with the best and cheapest Thai food, then definitely head over to the Thong Sala Night Market!